zzzprojects/learn-orm/tutorials/fsharp/discriminated-unions.md

     | Prism of width : float * float * height : float
 ```

-The above code declares a discriminated union Shape, which can have values of any of three cases: Rectangle, Circle, and Prism.
+The above code declares a discriminated union Shape, which can have values of three cases: Rectangle, Circle, and Prism.
 Each case has a different set of fields.

  - The Rectangle case has two named fields, width, and length and both have type float.
  - The Circle case has just one named field, radius.
  - The Prism case has three fields, two of which (width and height) are named fields.
 Unnamed fields are referred to as anonymous fields.

-You construct objects by providing values for the named and anonymous fields as shown below.
+You construct objects by providing values for the named and anonymous fields, as shown below.

 ```csharp
 let rect = Rectangle( width = 6.0, length = 10.0)